Turey El Taíno: Plot

 Set in 1490, only two years before the arrival of Christopher Columbus to the Americas, the comic follows the life of a Taíno yucayeque or village in the island of Borikén (Puerto Rico).
 Among them was a member of the worker naboría class named Turey, who despite being significantly shorter than his counterparts, dreamed of becoming a member of cacique Yaguaca's royal guard.
-The series also follows the exploits of his family, particularly his wife Yaya and his son Tureycito, as well as his finds and other members of the village.
+The series also follows the exploits of his family, particularly his wife Yaya and his son Tureycito, as well as his friends and other members of the village.
 Eventually, Turey's courage earned him the respect of his yucayeque.
 In its different issues, Álvarez Rivón covers different aspects of Taíno culture, ranging from their complete reliance on nature to their territorial disputes with the neighboring Carib tribes.
 However, these aspects are included as part of a larger story, which in turn balance its educational content with entertainment.
 After its third issue, the stories ended with a moral message authored by Meléndez.
 Each issue introduced new words from the Taíno language, with their meaning being discussed in detail in a section titled Vocabulario Taíno (lit.
 "Taíno Vocabulary") included towards the end of each magazine.
 The newspaper strips relaxed this dynamic, focusing on a humorous approach that sometimes bordered on the absurd, surreal or hypothetical.
 From 2000 onwards, Turey was more often depicted in large single-panel strips depicting his reaction when placed in contemporary situations or historical events, a change based on the editorial decisions of El Nuevo Día's staff.